peterhinch/micropython-lcd160cr-gui/README.md

+TODO
+Installation
+lbt skips screens sometimes

 # micropython-lcd160gui

-V0.13 20th Oct 2020 Support Jim Mussared's fast text rendering.
+V0.20 20th Oct 2020 Refactor as a Python package.
+Support Jim Mussared's fast text rendering.
+The refactor is a breaking change: applications will need to change import statements.
+The aim is to remove the need for cross compilation.
+Unused widgets no longer consume RAM.
+This also facilitates adding new widgets.

 V0.12 21st Sep 2020 Updated for (and requires) uasyncio V3.
-V0.11 21st Feb 2017 This doc updated May 2019.

 Provides a simple touch driven event based GUI interface for the Pyboard when used with the official LCD160CR colour display.
-It is based on the official driver and uses uasyncio for scheduling.
+It is based on the official driver and uses `uasyncio` for scheduling.
 The V1.1 display enables a Pyboard D to be plugged in.
 The GUI has been tested in this configuration.

 It is targeted at hardware control and display applications.
 GUI objects are